 FEIT Electric Energy Saving Bulbs – Consistently Low Quality!

-Costco stocks these energy saving bulbs regularly and periodically promotions from energy companies makes these bulbs very economical to purchase.
-We have been using these bulbs extensively on our electric sockets controlled by normal switches – these do not work with dimmer switches as explained in one of our previous articles.
+Costco stocks these energy saving bulbs and periodically promotions from energy companies makes these bulbs very economical to purchase.
+We used these bulbs extensively on our electric sockets controlled by normal switches – those did not work with dimmer switches as explained in one of our articles.

 blogger13245 said...